Teaching in 2019

 Selected recently completed dissertations include:

-- Contributions to the establishment of Media Studies at Victoria University, including the design of the BA major and initial convening of the first subject courses
+- Contributions to the establishment of Media Studies at Victoria University of Wellington, including the design of the BA major and initial convening of the first subject courses

 - My four book-length publications